DETAILED ACTION

 Response to Arguments

-Applicant makes an argument to overcome the 101 rejection regarding the use of computer features such as processors, memory, and a GUI for displaying the game.
+Applicant makes an argument to overcome the 101 rejection regarding the use of computer features such as a network.
 Examiner however indicates these features are conventional to the art with a personal computer performing the steps of a game and displaying the game as being known in the art.
+The use of the internet to perform a lottery game is conventional to the art.
+The act of accepting inputs from different players that differ is the standard method of carrying out a wager over the internet of a particular number for an internet lottery game which is conventional.
+See above Moon.
 Therefore the inclusion of conventional computer features does not overcome the 101 rejection.

 Conclusion